thprfssr/danetiska.com/README.md

 # danetiska.com
-A website for my Indo-European conlang, Danetian.
+A website for the Danetian Academy, the language regulator for the Danetian language.